 Cleaning: Maintain a Polished, Problem-Free Ride

-- Chain and Drivetrain: Use a specific bike degreaser and brush to clean the chain, cassette, and derailleurs.
+- Frame: Use a gentle soap and water solution to wipe down the frame.
+Avoid using high-pressure hoses near bearings or electrical components.- Chain and Drivetrain: Use a specific bike degreaser and brush to clean the chain, cassette, and derailleurs.
 Wipe everything down thoroughly before re-lubricating.

 - Brakes: Clean the rims (for rim brakes) or the rotors (for disc brakes) with isopropyl alcohol to remove grease or grime that could affect braking performance.